gary-liguoliang/gary-liguoliang.github.io/_posts/2019-07-12-xml-sequence.md

 ---
 layout: post
-title:  "Does XML Sequence Matter?
+title:  "Does Element Sequence Matter in XML?
 It Depends."
 date:  20190712 21:35:00 +0800
 categories: default
 tags: